Oliviaophia/SmartTaskbar/README.md

 Known Issues
 ----

+* The Windows 11 version of Auto Mode is based on Auto-Hide mode, so it does not change the default behavior of win11 taskbar in Auto-Hide mode.
+Therefore, you will encounter the following "bugs", but they are not actually:

+    * When you close the start menu or the search panel, the taskbar will be automatically hidden (this is the system's own behavior), and then may be displayed again immediately (this is the work of SmartTaskbar).

+    * When there is already a full-screen application, open a window that does not intersect the taskbar, and the taskbar will be automatically hidden when the mouse is moved away (this is the system's own behavior), and then it may be displayed again immediately (this is SmartTaskbar working ), since the currently focused window does not intersect the taskbar.

 * Some applications are not compatible with Auto Mode and Adaptive Mode, for example:

     * If you use the Dell Display Manager, the taskbar will switch between the show and hide frequently.